Learn to make needle felted wool dolls

 They come in different gauges and blade/barb configurations and can be When I first started needle felting, I quickly realized I needed felting needles that had a cushioned grip and were color-coded so I could tell different gauges of needles apart easily.

-In my quest to find the perfect felting needles, I found needles and I found felting needle handles, I found elaborate holders for using many needles at once, but I could not find just what I was looking for.
-I felt so smart when I thought of dipping the L shaped ends in colored rubber.
+In my quest to find the perfect felting needles, I found needles color-coded with paint and I found felting needle handles; I found elaborate holders for using many needles at once but I could not find just what I was looking for.
+I felt so smart when I thought of coating the L shaped ends in colored rubber.
 It solved my problems!
 They were so